lucianpls/QB3/performance/performance.md

 ### Decompression speed
-PND decompression is much faster than PNG compression.
+PND decompression is much faster than PNG compression, one of reasons for its popularity.
 QB3 consistently decompressed faster than PNG, although the difference is less noticeable than the compression speed difference.
 The decompression speed of QB3 is also more consistent than the PNG decompression.

 ![Decompression speed](CID22_decode.svg)